Audi says faces penalty for anti-competitive behaviour in China

-MUNICH Volkswagen (VOWG_p.DE)'s premium auto unit Audi on Wednesday said it would accept a penalty and change management processes at one of its China units after a regional authority said it had discovered violations of anti-monopoly laws.
+MUNICH Aug 13 Volkswagen 's premium auto unit Audi on Wednesday said it would accept a penalty and change management processes at one of its China units after a regional authority said it had discovered violations of anti-monopoly laws.

 "According to investigations of the Hubei Provincial Price Bureau, partial practices in the dealership network of the FAW-Volkswagen Sales Co., Audi Sales Division in Hubei province have violated national Anti-Monopoly laws," Audi said in a statement.

-In China, Audi operates under a venture with state-owned automotive enterprise FAW Group Corp (000800.SZ).
+In China, Audi operates under a venture with state-owned automotive enterprise FAW Group Corp.

 As a result of the Hubei probe, FAW-Volkswagen will accept a penalty, Audi further said in a written statement on Wednesday.